henry2004y/Ganymede/reconnection.md

 ## Comparison

-I extracted the points from Figure 1 in [Birn+ 2001][GEM2001] and appended Vlasiator results as the 5th line.
+I extracted the points from Figure 1 in [Birn+ 2001][GEM2001] and appended Vlasiator results.
+The normalized reconnection rates are shown below.
+Without the Hall term, the reconnection rate is significantly lower than others and is comparable with ideal MHD.
+Resolving the ion inertial length is also important to get fast reconnection rates.

 \fig{/assets/gem_reconnected_flux.png}